 Documentation for Longbow users can be found at http://www.hecbiosim.ac.uk/longbow-docs

 Documentation for developers interested in integrating Longbow into other software can be found at http://www.hecbiosim.ac.uk/longbow-devdocs

 Example files can be installed either through the Longbow command-line or by downloading from the HECBioSim website manually:

 Support for any issues arising from using Longbow, whether these are questions, to report a bug or to suggest new ideas.
-You should use the Longbow forums here:
+You should use the Longbow issue tracker here: